dev348/college-website/README.md

 This type of software is suitable for all colleges.
 Separate division is provided to maintain Students, Teachers record, Events and Discussion etc.
- Public: OCP, since an open project needs public communications.
+*Public: OCP, since an open project needs public communications.
- Approachable: Needs to be accessible to potential new community members, ideally without making them learn something new.
+*Approachable: Needs to be accessible to potential new community members, ideally without making them learn something new.
- Asynchronous: with people all around the world, the primary communications need to be not-real time
+*Asynchronous: with people all around the world, the primary communications need to be not-real time
- Multiple participants: Multiple User Participation
- Archived: Store People Opinion and feedback
+*Multiple participants: Multiple User Participation *Archived: Store People Opinion and feedback *Searchable: Easy Search
- Searchable: Easy Search
- Filterable: no-one can read every project communication; there needs to be a way of splitting by topic
+*Filterable: no-one can read every project communication; there needs to be a way of splitting by topic
- Accessible: needs to be accessible to new and future disabled community members.
+*Accessible: needs to be accessible to new and future disabled community members.
 # Objectives
 The main objective of this system, is to reduce the consumption of time during maintaining the records of college.
 Separate divisions are providing to maintain the records of